Natural resources software development

 Effective forest and wildlife management requires user-friendly software that makes state-of-the-art statistical tools accessible to natural resource managers, foresters, wildlife professionals, and conservation practitioners.
-A key pillar of the lab’s research is developing computationally-efficient and accessible software to understand the ecological and anthropogenic drivers of species distributions, population dynamics, and biodiversity patterns.
+A key pillar of the lab’s research is developing computationally-efficient and accessible software to inform natural resource management and conservation.

 I am the lead author and maintainer of the spOccupancy R package, which fits spatially explicit single-species, multi-species, and integrated Bayesian occupancy models (Doser et al. 2022 MEE), with an emphasis on making these complex statistical models accessible to ecologists, managers, and conservation practitioners that may lack extensive training in spatial statistics.
 With collaborators across the world, I am actively using spOccupancy to inform effective conservation and management approaches for birds, mammals, trees, bats, crickets, invasive aquatic plants, and cartilaginous fish.
 For example, with collaborators at the University of Arkansas, we used spOccupancy within a scenario planning framework to understand the effects of multiple woodland restoration outcomes on bird communities in Arkansas, USA (Roberts et al. 2024 Restoration Ecology).